mobolajiJinad/XShot/README.md

 1. Clone the repository: `git clone [repository URL]`
 2. Navigate to the project directory: `cd [project directory]`
-3. Open your terminal and write `npm run dev`.
+3. Open your terminal and input these commands: `npm install` and `npm run dev`.
 NOTE: You need to have nodeJS and npm installed.

 ## Deployment